 The concurrent sessions take place in ZOOM.
 Links to Zoom will be found on the virtual platform.
 Please read carefully the Zoom guidelines.

 If you wish to practice joining Zoom or have any questions, please join a test session in Zoom with our technical team.
-The date and time for the test session (during the week before the symposium) will be added here soon.
+NOTE: all times are local times (time zone EEST, UTC+3)

 The oral presentation time is 10 minutes + 5 minutes for questions.